mfreiholz/humblelogging/README.rst

   cd build
   cmake -DCMAKE_INSTALL_PREFIX:PATH=/home/libs/humblelogging ..

-After you have run these commands you should have a `Makefile` or Visual Studio solution `*.sln` to build the library.
+After you ran these commands you should have a `Makefile` or Visual Studio solution `*.sln` to build the library.
-The "install" target will copy all public headers, libraries and cmake scripts into the `CMAKE_INSTALL_PREFIX` directory.
+The "install" target will copy all public headers, libraries and cmake scripts into the ``CMAKE_INSTALL_PREFIX`` directory.

 Build Options